itsrishabhsharma/zomentum-chat/README.md

 <h1> Zomentum-Chat App</h1>

-<h2>In this assessment I have built a Chat Application for Zomentum. </h2>
+<h2>In this assessment I have built a Chat Application for Zomentum Frontend Problem Statement. </h2>

 <h3>1.
 React.js is used for frontend. </h3>
 <h3>2.
 Firebase is used for backend/Database for storing chat messages,user information etc. </h3>